2023 Best Value Writing Studies Schools in Minnesota

 Best Minnesota Schools for Affordable Quality in Writing Studies

-Our 2023 rankings named Minnesota State University - Mankato the best value school in Minnesota for writing studies students.
-Located in the city of Mankato, Minnesota State Mankato is a public college with a fairly large student population.
+Our analysis found Minnesota State University - Mankato to be the best value school for writing studies students who want to pursue a degree in Minnesota.
+Located in the small city of Mankato, Minnesota State Mankato is a public school with a fairly large student population.

-Read full report on Writing Studies at Minnesota State University - Mankato
+Full Writing Studies at Minnesota State University - Mankato Report

-The average tuition and fees for an in-state undergraduate at Metro State are $9,394 a year.
+Metro State undergraduate students pay an average of $9,394 in in-state tuition and fees each year.
 Writing majors at Metro State take out an average of $35,203 in student loans while working on their egree.

 In-state tuition fees for undergraduate students at UMN Twin Cities are $15,254 per year.
 The average amount in student loans that writing majors at UMN Twin Cities take out is $21,500.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $287.